acbsp/bonafide.guru/en/contents.rst

 devotee who indulges in raising questions, organizing discussions, proposing solutions or seeking alternatives in the subject matter of Gurus and Initiations in ISKCON, with radical fair-mindedness.
-At this juncture, the words of His Divine Grace Srila Prabhupada will throw further light on the point we are trying to make:
+At this juncture, the words of |HDGSP| will throw further light on the point we are trying to make:

 "Everything will become clear if you kindly read this chapter with